Public Health Schools and MPH Programs in West Virginia

 Career opportunities for public health graduates vary.
 Check out the following organizations for information on public health careers and opportunities in West Virginia:

-• West Virginia Department of Health and Human Resources: Provides a wide range of services to West Virginia residents and comprises several bureaus that work with public health professionals.
+• West Virginia Department of Health: Provides a wide range of public health services to West Virginia residents and oversees key programs and offices that work with public health professionals statewide.

 • West Virginia Department of Education: Works with public health professionals on initiatives like ReClaimWV, which is a collaborative response to the opioid epidemic that focuses on the physical, social-emotional, behavioral and mental health needs of students.

-• West Virginia Center for Local Health: West Virginia has a state public health system to work in conjunction with local boards of health to provide basic public health services to encourage healthy people in healthy communities.
+• West Virginia Center for Local Health: Serves as a link between the state public health system and local boards of health, helping support the delivery of public health services across West Virginia.

 • West Virginia Bureau for Public Health: Works with people, families and partners to help assure and advance safety and health for the state.
 The Bureau for Public Health embraces the values of community, science and evidence-based decision making, health equity, prevention and wellness, as well as the protection and improvement of the health of the community.